tiagodalloca/Blocks-Editor/README.md

-# Blocks Editor Demo
+# Blocks Editor
-A demo of an editor for visual blocks programming built with ClojureScript + Electron
+The official repository for our Editor module of the WCC project